List of Go games

 Throughout history, a number of notable Go games have taken place.

 Blood-vomiting game

-The blood-vomiting game (吐血の一局) was played during the Edo period of Japan, on June 27, 1835, between Honinbo Jowa (white) and Intetsu Akaboshi (black).
-It is noted for three brilliant moves played by Jowa, and for the premature death of the Go prodigy Intetsu Akaboshi, who died after coughing up blood onto the board after the game.
+The blood-vomiting game was played during the Edo period of Japan, on June 27, 1835, between Honinbo Jowa (white) and Intetsu Akaboshi (black).
+It included three acclaimed moves played by Jowa.
+Akaboshi coughed up blood onto the board after the game, and died of tuberculosis two months later.